How to Make Business Continuity a Part of Your Organisational Culture

 A business continuity culture requires several steps and resources to raise awareness of business continuity management and equip employees with proper training and tools to perform their job.

-Before raising awareness could happen, you must assess the employees' current awareness level of your business continuity plan.
-Measuring awareness level is challenging since it is constantly changing and can vary from one employee to another.
-But it's an imperative step in building a continuity culture.
+Before raising awareness could happen, you must assess the employees’ current awareness level of your business continuity plan.
+Measuring awareness level is challenging since it is constantly changing and can vary from one employee to another, but it’s a crucial step in building a continuity culture.

 Collect information from senior leaders to new employees.
 Send them surveys and questionnaires so you can determine their awareness of your business continuity efforts.
 Use the information you gather to gain insights into the current knowledge level of your employees, and what steps you must take to achieve a continuity culture.